-Due to fiscal constraints and changing NOAA priorities, CSTAR is no longer able to accept students or post-docs.
-I have left this page up as it was in July 2014 for information purposes.The Center for Stock Assessment Research (CSTAR) was a partnership started in 2001 between the NMFS laboratories in Santa Cruz and La Jolla, with the objective of increasing the pool of quantitatively capable people who could be hired by NMFS.
+Due to fiscal constraints and changing NOAA priorities, CSTAR -- which I directed from 2001-2016 -- is no longer able to accept students or post-docs.
+I have left this page up as it was in July 2014 for informational and historical purposes.The Center for Stock Assessment Research (CSTAR) was a partnership started in 2001 between the NMFS laboratories in Santa Cruz and La Jolla, with the objective of increasing the pool of quantitatively capable people who could be hired by NMFS.
 We provided undergraduate, graduate and post-doctoral training in the basic science associated with the problems of assessing the numerical abundance, spatial distribution, size distribution and reproductive status of commercially important fish species.
 A broad and deep understanding of population processes is critical to the development and management of sustainable fisheries.

 Finding means to conserve fish populations and to achieve sustainable fisheries requires understanding the effects of fishing on behavior, life history and population biology of exploited fishes.
 The work at CSTAR focuses on using mathematical, statistical and computer models to solve important environmental and ecological problems.
 The work is grounded in data, and also seeks to expand the base of basic knowledge that supports rigorous application of science to real-world problems.
 Furthermore, research on marine fisheries conducted in CSTAR allows testing theoretical predictions via natural and human experiments on a scale that is appropriate for understanding the dynamics of ecosystems.
 Such large scale experiments are rarely available to the scientific community.